Comparisons

 - What is the best tool for gallery submissions?

-The answer depends less on brand and more on the actual job: website, writing, presentation, layout design, or submission-ready PDF.
+The answer depends less on brand and more on the actual job: website, writing, presentation, layout design, art management, or submission-ready PDF.

 Quick map: which type of tool do you need?